 - What should I do if I think a student needs help?

-- If I call to consult about a student, do I have to give her name?
+- If I call to consult about a student, do I have to give the student's name?

 - Will the student know that I called?